Fasol Lab – Tokyo University, Department of Electrical Engineering, Nanostructure Devices Laboratory (archived)

-Fasol Laboratory – Nanostructure Devices Laboratory (1993 – 1996), University of Tokyo, Department of Electrical and Electronic Engineering
+Fasol Laboratory – Nanostructure Devices Laboratory (1993 – 1996), University of Tokyo, Department of Electrical and Electronic Engineering (archived)

 In the future much faster devices will be necessary to process information, for example to process images for multi-media applications.
 One approach is to extrapolate the design of presently used devices.
 Another approach is to attempt to find new device principles.
 Thus the fabrication of a new class of electronic devices where the electron spin carries the information is investigated.
 A second approach is the design of devices using coherent electrons.
 Novel simulation methods have been developed.
 A further research area is the development of an invention of a new class of thin magnetic film information storage devices, utilizing a new magnetic coupling mechanism between layers.